 - 2010 Homeless Voting Settlement (pdf)

 The Cleveland Homeless Legal Assistance Program (CHLAP) is a joint project between NEOCH and the Cleveland Metropolitan Bar Association.
 It is designed to provide legal assistance to indigent people who are homeless, in danger of becoming homeless or those who have been homeless during the recent past.
 Many people who come to the intake sessions are not homeless.
 They are, however, poor and unable to hire an attorney.
 CHLAP struggled for five years without staff and slowly dwindled because of a lack of attention.

 The existing legal assistance programs do not meet the legal needs of indigent homeless persons.
 Access to the judicial system is a right guaranteed by the U.S. Constitution.
 Such access cannot be made dependent on an individual’s ability to hire a lawyer.

 The need for legal assistance to indigent persons is growing.
 The resources available to them are limited.
 The Bar Association, the volunteers at Catholic Legal Services and Legal Aid both work to meet these growing needs.

 CHLAP provides people with information.
 This makes a difference to someone trying to navigate the legal system.
 Giving people information empowers them to take control of a situation that they may find confusing, frustrating and frightening.
 Teaching people about their legal rights is essential.
 People realize they are able to resolve problems in an effective manner.

 CHLAP established intake sessions at several sites.
-In 2012, these sites are: West Side Catholic Center, Bishop Cosgrove Center, the May Dugan Center, the Norma Herr Women’s Shelter, Volunteers of America, VOA Veterans Resource Center, Salvation Army Harbor Light, Lakewood Christian Service Center, Railton House/Y-Haven, North Star Re-Entry Center, and the men’s shelter at 2100 Lakeside.
+In 2014, these sites are: West Side Catholic Center, Bishop Cosgrove Center, the May Dugan Center, the Norma Herr Women’s Shelter, Volunteers of America, VOA Veterans Resource Center, Salvation Army Harbor Light, Lakewood Community Service Center, North Star Re-Entry Center, and the men’s shelter at 2100 Lakeside.
 Some of the sites are only for residents, please check the schedule.